Wolres/chrismess/README.md

 ## Day 3 Homework

-* In addition to building a list item and adding it to the DOM (as we are now), also store each spell in an array.
+* In addition to building a list item and adding it to the DOM (as we are now), also store each flick in an array.

 ### Bonus Credit